museumcomputernetwork/mcn-2020-git-haiku/index.md

-The first day of the year:
+First white snow of fall
-The fragrant blossoms remain.
+Penetrating the very rock,
-Like our tendrilled life
+A perfect evening!